Park Hyo-shin: 2004–2010: Drama soundtracks and 10th anniversary

-The song that is said to have brought Park to fame was "Snow Flower", a song on the original soundtrack of the 2004 KBS drama, I'm Sorry, I Love You.
-The song is a cover of the Japanese single "Yuki no Hana" by Mika Nakashima.
+Park released his fourth album, Soul Tree, in April 2004.
+The album topped the Recording Industry Association of Korea's monthly album chart, while the lead single, "Standing There" (그 곳에 서서), ranked number one for three weeks on the Music Box Chart.
+That November, Park released "Snow Flower" (눈의 꽃), a song for the original soundtrack of the television show I'm Sorry, I Love You.
+The song, which is a cover of "Yuki no Hana" by Japanese singer Mika Nakashima, was a hit for Park and also reportedly gave a boost to Nakashima's album sales in South Korea.

-Park released his 5th full studio album in 2007.
-The title song for this album was "Memories resemble Love" and ranked top 3 in the music chart.
+In June 2005, Park released Neo Classicism, a remake album of hit Korean songs from the 1980s and 1990s.
+He followed this up with the release of his fifth studio album, The Breeze of Sea, in January 2007.
+The album's lead single, "Memories Resembles Love" (추억은 사랑을 닮아), debuted in the top ten of weekly South Korean digital song charts and remained at the top of the charts for several months.

 He not only participated in his album but was also a singer for many original soundtracks inserted in TV programs and movies.
 Park sang "Hwashin," or "Flower Letter", for the original soundtrack of the 2008 SBS period drama Iljimae.
 In 2008, he also participated in Hwang Project as the lead vocal by releasing the song "The Castle of Zoltar," which was quite different from the music that he sang in early stage of his career.

 To celebrate the 10th anniversary of his debut, Park held a series of concerts, titled Park Hyo Shin's Gift from October 16 to 18, 2009 at the Olympic Fencing Gymnasium.
 On May 23, 2009, Park participated in "Green Concert".
 At the same time, he also worked on his 6th studio album.
 On September 15, 2009, Park released his 6th album, Gift, Part 1.
 The song "After Love" made it to number one on the music charts.